PROFESSIONAL TRAINING COURSE #1

 You can also study and learn when you have down-time, relaxing in your recliner, riding as a passenger in a car, or laying in bed, if you want to.

-The other thing you need to set up (in order to do this course) is a video call app that's compatible with what AGMC can see.
+The other thing that would be helpful for you to set up (in order to do this course) is a video call app.

 If you have a Galaxy phone with Verizon, which is what AGMC has, it's already an automatic feature you can choose.
 If not, you need to communicate with AGMC and explore app options that will work.
 Then test it out to make sure it works.